Christy Cobb

 What I do

-I am Assistant Professor of Christianity in the Department of Religious Studies.
-I am also an Affiliated Faculty in the Gender/Women's Studies Department.
+I am Associate Professor of Christianity in the Department of Religious Studies where I serve as the Director of the MA Program.
+I am also an Affiliated Faculty in the Gender, Women's, and Sexuality Studies Department.

 Specialization(s)